Lesson Plan Philosophy-A Guide to Writing Homeschool Lesson Plans

 Lesson Plan Philosophy Varied Methods

-A lesson plan must have a variety of teaching methods to communicate the new information.
+A lesson plan must have a variety of learning techniques to keep students engaged in the lesson.
 If all it needs is a lot of lecturing, you're guaranteed to get your child all bored.
-You could break a lesson down into its constituent points to that the child can read up quickly on her own; you can then explain the ends with little instruction; you can find activities to use that would help a child learn the lesson taught.
+You could break experience down into its constituent points to that the child can read up quickly on her own; you can then explain the ends with little instruction; you can find activities to use that would help a child learn the lesson taught.

 Lesson Plan Philosophy Activities